 If they can’t meet you, they probably aren’t real

-For instance, I went through his agency, they showed me around the apartment, they had the keys, they had ID, they had proof.
-If this landlord is providing nothing for you to see beforehand and offers empty promises, then avoid them like the plague.
+For instance, I went through his agency, they showed me around the apartment, they had the keys, they had ID, and they had proof.
+If this landlord is providing nothing for you to see beforehand and offers empty promises, then avoid them like the plague. 🏃🏼♀️

 Do not sign your contract until you’ve seen the property (AND READ IT TOO)

 I’m sorry, but pictures just won’t cut it in this situation.
-You need to see the property in the flesh and not just the outside, but the inside too.
+You need to see the property in the flesh and not just the outside but the inside too.
 Like I said earlier, make sure they have the keys and show you around.
-Only once you’ve done that, you should sign the contract, NEVER before!
+Only once you’ve done that, you should sign the contract, NEVER before! 🙅🏼♀️

 Never secure the house with a deposit — a deposit is not for that!

-I’ve come across this a fair few times and this is not what a deposit is meant for.
-They are more likely to scam you if you do this, or claim that the deposit never arrived in their bank account.
+I’ve come across this a fair few times, and this is not what a deposit is meant for.
+They are more likely to scam you if you do this or claim that the deposit never arrived in their bank account.

 All in all, if things look far too perfect (did someone say a penthouse suite at a cheap price?!), then it’s probably a con.
-I nearly got conned on Airbnb, so never again (I reported it and he was removed)!
+I nearly got conned on Airbnb, so never again (I reported it, and he was removed)! 🙏🏼

-5Budget, budget, budget!
+Budget, budget, budget!

-Your student housing in the Netherlands might not be fully furnished and even if it was, it may need a few fairy lights to make it homely.
-We have a guide to furnishing your house cheaply, and I tell you now – stick to Action and Kringloops, they have been a godsend.
+Your student housing in the Netherlands might not be fully furnished, and even if it was, it might need a few fairy lights to make it homely.
+If you want to furnish your house cheaply, then stick to Action and Kringloops, they’re a godsend!